RabbitRally/RoadbookUnifiedModel/README.md

 # RoadbookUnifiedModel

-This project was made to help developers to genarate the route book files to open on [Rabbit RoadBook](https://play.google.com/store/apps/details?id=com.rabbit.roadbook) application.
+This project was made to help developers to genarate the route book files to open in [Rabbit RoadBook](https://play.google.com/store/apps/details?id=com.rabbit.roadbook) application.

 See code samples and details in [enUS](enUS) folder.